 There are several ways to keep one’s stamp collection in good shape.
 Collections can be framed or placed in boxes or in binders.
 The environmental conditions are extremely important in keeping the stamps in excellent condition.
 Stamps need to be kept free from moisture and temperature changes.

 Before framing a single stamp, one needs certain materials to protect their quality and visual appearance.
 Archival-quality materials are the key.
-Materials such as acid-free mat board, acid-free inks, and conservation-quality frames are all important.
+Materials such as acid-free mat board, acid-free inks, and conservation-quality custom frames are all important.
 Plus, UV glass is meant to protect the color of the stamps from fading.
-There are so many choices to make in framing one’s stamp collection.
+There are so many choices to make when it comes to framing your stamp collection.
 You can start by choosing a theme.
 It could be animals, plants, sports, music, jewelry, important figures in history, famous celebrities, or popular culture.
 Your theme could be the country of issue, cancellations, or first-day covers.
 A single stamp could be framed or a whole sheet.

 If you choose more than one stamp, you might want to sketch out the layout or make models of the stamps’ sizes so you can move them around and see where they look best.
 All decorative elements, such as hand-lettering, printed text, or hand-drawn or printed designs, should be in place before mounting the stamps.
 Use a colorful mat board to complement the hues in the stamps you’re displaying or a white mat board for optimal contrast.
 Stamps’ gumminess can be protected from damage by using stamp mounts, which are plastic sleeves with adhesive backing.
 A stamp is placed into the mount and then the mount is moistened and adhered to the backing paper.